 On if they’ve already picked out her name:

 D: [We’ve chosen] a quite traditional name.
 At the moment she’s code-named Teapot.
 I asked my friend’s little girl what she thought we should call our baby and she said, ‘Teapot.’

 D: At night I do because she’s moving around quite a lot.
 I’m like: ‘What are you doing?’
 I’m convinced that she’s got jazz hands already.
 She’s probably doing high kicks, making up dance routines.

 On what type of birth she wants and if she’s nervous:

 D: I would [like a natural birth].
-I know people who have had energency Caesareans and said that they’re prepared themselves for a natural birth, so they felt a bit of a failure when it didn’t happen.
-I don’t want to get myself in to that head space, just in case.
+I know people who have had emergency Caesareans and said that they’ve prepared themselves for a natural birth, so they felt a bit of a failure when it didn’t happen.
+I don’t want to get myself into that headspace, just in case.
 I’ve got back problems, which is one of the reasons I’ve been keeping fit, to keep my back strong, so we’ll have to see.